jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions.md

 # socket binding

-## operation to get all the socket binding
+## syntax of the operation to get a socket binding

+What is the interface of the http socket binding?
 What are the active socket bindings?
 What are all the socket bindings?

-## syntax of the operation to get a socket binding

-What is the interface of the http socket binding?

-## socket binding interesting attributes

 What are the main attributes of the http socket binding?
+What is the http port the server is bound to?

 # deployment

-## operation to get all the deployments

-Could you get all the deployments?

 ## syntax of the operation to get a deployment

 Could you get the servlet-security.war deployment?
 Could you get the servlet-security deployment?

-## syntax of the operation to get the status of a deployment
+Could you get all the deployments?
 Retrieve the list of deployments and give me their status.
 What is the status of the servlet-security.war deployment?
 What is the servlet-security.war deployment's status?
 What is the servlet-security.war deployment state?
+Can you retrieve all the deployments and for each of them show me the content of their web.xml?

-## syntax of the operation to get the paths of the file contained in a deployment
+## syntax of the operation to get the files contained in a deployment

 What are the files in servlet-security.war deployment?

-## syntax of the operation to get the content of a file contained in a deployment
+What are the files of servlet-security.war deployment?
+What are the files contained in servlet-security.war deployment?
+What are the files contained in the servlet-security.war deployment?
+Can you retrieve all the deployments and for each of them show me the content of their web.xml?
 What is the content of the file web.xml in servlet-security.war?
 Can you retrieve all the deployments and for each of them show me the content of their web.xml?